dcm4che/dcm4chee-arc-cs/docs/networking/config/queue.rst

     .. _dicomDescription:

     dicomDescription_"
-    "Maximum Number of Retries",integer,"Maximal number of retries to process tasks scheduled in a specific queue.
-0 if absent.","
+    "Maximum Number of Retries",integer,"Maximal number of retries to process tasks scheduled in a specific queue.","
     .. _dcmMaxRetries:

     dcmMaxRetries_"
-    "Retry Delay",string,"Delay to retry to process tasks scheduled in a specific queue in ISO-8601 duration format PnDTnHnMn.nS.
-PT1M if absent.","
+    "Retry Delay",string,"Delay to retry to process tasks scheduled in a specific queue in ISO-8601 duration format PnDTnHnMn.nS.","
     .. _dcmRetryDelay:

     dcmRetryDelay_"